(The rim on the picture is for illustrative purposes only.)

 Snow Claws.
 Strong snow grip.
 Snow Claws were shaped on the longitudinal grooves of the tread blocks to provide much-needed grip on winter roads.
 Snow Claws grip the surface relentlessly on soft snow and in soft terrain.

 Nokian Tyres Coanda Technology.
 Effective aquaplaning prevention.
-The curved, ramp-like design of the tread blocks on the inner and outer shoulder guides and accelerates the flow of water from the longitudinal grooves into the transverse grooves.
-The excellent aquaplaning prevention properties are retained, even as the tyre wears down.
+The curved, ramp-like design of the tread blocks on the inner shoulder guides and accelerates the flow of water from the longitudinal grooves into the transverse grooves.
+The excellent aquaplaning prevention properties are retained even as the tyre wears down.

 Silent Sidewall Technology.
 More driving comfort.
 The tailored special rubber compound between the sidewall and tread actively filters the sound and vibration originating from the driving surface, preventing the passage of harmful sound waves that irritate the human ear through the sidewall into the passenger compartment.